CongducPham/LowCostLoRaGw/Arduino/README.md

 PA_BOOST
 --------

-Then, depending on your radio module, you have to indicate whether PA_BOOST should be used or not.
+Depending on your radio module, you have to indicate whether PA_BOOST should be used or not.
 Uncomment if your radio is an HopeRF RFM92W, HopeRF RFM95W, Modtronix inAir9B, NiceRF1276 or if you known from the circuit diagram that output use the PA_BOOST line instead of the RFO line.
+Many boards uses the RFM95W (Adafruit LoRa Feather boards, Dragino LoRa shield/hat, Loranga board for instance).
+In this case, they behaves like an RFM95W so they need PA_BOOST.

 	///////////////////////////////////////////////////////////////////////////////////////////////////////////
 	//